-‘Teen Mom 2’ Javi Marroquin Admits Feeling Disgusted Towards Kailyn Lowry
+‘Teen Mom 2’: Javi Marroquin Admits Feeling Disgusted Towards Kailyn Lowry

 — Mayra C. (@Mayrac830) February 7, 2017

 As Teen Mom 2 fans remember, Kailyn had a miscarriage during Season 7.
-While Javi Marroquin initially blamed Lowry for the miscarriage, he latered apologized and claimed it was a mistake.
-The issue gets brought up again and again.
+While Javi Marroquin initially blamed Lowry for the miscarriage, he later apologized and claimed it was a mistake.
+The issue was brought up again and again.
 Javi claims to have a theory about the incident that he will eventually reveal.

 Javi and Kailyn were married for almost three years before getting a divorce, which was reportedly finalized in December of last year.
-While the relationship is very much over and shows no signs of being rekindled, the two continue can’t seem to stop fighting about it.
+While the relationship is very much over and shows no signs of being rekindled, the two can’t seem to stop fighting about it.

 What are your thoughts on Javi Marroquin and Kailyn?
 Do you think he has a right to feel disgusted?